day8/re-frame/README.md

 ;;   - app-db in one case
 ;;   - ratom1 in the other
 ;; Notice that both reactions above return a ratom.
-;; Those returned ratoms hold the (time varing) value of the computations.
+;; Those returned ratoms hold the (time varying) value of the computations.

 (println @ratom2)    ;; ==>  {:b 1}       ;; a computed result, involving @app-db
 (println @ratom3)    ;; ==> "Hello"       ;; a computed result, involving @ratom2